EVERYTHING FAMILY &

 the mixture.
 Continue cooking to the hard ball stage (250°

-or about 10 minutes).
-Pour heated mixture over the popcorn, slowly, stirring
+or about 10 minutes.)
+Pour heated mixture over popcorn, slowly, stirring

 until the popcorn is covered.
 Let it cool just until it can be handled and

-then use plastic bags on hands.
+then use plastic bags on your hands.
 Butter the bags and collect the sticky

 popcorn and make it into ball shapes.
-Wrap them in plastic wrap.
+Wrap them with plastic wrap.